SemTalkOnline/SemTalkOnline/Working-with-Objects.md

 * Hover your cursor over the center of an Object until the hand icon appears.
 Hold down your cursor and draw the connection to the next object.
 * Right mouse on an Object and select a target Object

-Connection types are dependent on the Diagram type.
+Connection types are dependent on the **Diagram Type**.
 Users are able to create user-defined connectors but it is generally not recommended because user-defined connectors are not considered when running process flow consistency checks.